+10.1 Fees payable directly by you

-10.1 Initial Investment Charge
+Initial Investment Charge

-There is a 5% initial investment charge (bid-offer spread).
+There is a 5%\ initial investment charge (bid-offer spread).
 This charge is reflected as the difference between the bid price and offer price of the Fund.
 The offer and bid prices are the buying and selling prices to you respectively.
-PruLink Funds are valued, and charges are deducted, on a forward pricing basis.
+PRULink Funds are valued, and charges are deducted, on a forward pricing basis.